MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

     ~/RelionProjectDir/Tomograms/tomogram1/tomogram1.tlt
     ~/RelionProjectDir/Tomograms/tomogram1/tomogram1.coords

 The :file:`tomogram1.coords` file requires the 3D coordinates per tomogram of your particle positions.
-The files from :file:`COORDS_TRACED` (those without the _fid postfix) can be used directly at this point.
+The files from :file:`COORDS_TRACED` can be used directly at this point.

 However, the files need to get rescaled in case binned tomograms were used for picking.
 Lets assume you picked on 4x binned tomograms.
 Then you can rescale the .coords files with: